-I ditched Microsoft a couple years back and went 100% Google.
-If you can’t beat em, join em. 😄 I left Microsoft Office 365 and went to Gmail.
-I moved from Verizon and a Windows Phone to Google Pixel and Project Fi.
-I don’t regret the decision as it’s made my life a whole lot easier.
+I ditched Microsoft Office 365 a couple of years back and went 100% into the Google ecosystem (Gmail, Calendar, etc.).
+If you can’t beat em, join em. 😄 I don’t regret the decision as it’s made my life a whole lot easier.
 I don’t even have Microsoft Office installed anymore and just live on the web.
 However, once in a while there are things that pop up, and trying to set up a repeating event in Google Calendar on the last day of the month is one of them.

 I love Google calendar for its simplicity.
 And 99% of the time it does everything I need it to do just fine.
 However, the other day I had a new repeating event I needed to configure which would trigger on the last day of each month.
 After a little playing around and some quick research, I discovered there was actually no way to do this in Google Calendar.
 Sure you can go through each year and do it manually, but I like to set up repeating events with no end date (less work!).

 By default, Google Calendar lets you set up the following repeating events:

 - Weekly on Sunday

 - Annually on 1st of the month

 - Custom (repeat every day, week, month, year) and certain day with options for end date rules

 As you can see, with all of the rules they have there is no way you can easily set up a repeating event on the last day of the month.
 Thankfully, there is a way to easily do this by creating a simple .ics file and importing it.
 Note: The following code and variations of it are floating around the web, but it was thanks to Dark Launch’s version that I got this working.